3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Sanjo Station → Demachiyanagi Station via Limited Express Demachiyanagi Keihan Main Line and then → Kurama Station via Local Kurama Eizan Main Line (43 min, nonstop then 14 stops, ¥700)

-Start your morning bright and early, taking two trains from the city center deep into the mountain range flanking the north side of town.
-You’ll depart at Kurama station and immediately be greeted with the glaring red face of a Japanese devil statue—and his extremely long red nose that you won’t be able to miss!
-This sculpture marks the beginning of your ¥300 hike through Mt.
-Kurama, which will take you past more than 40 notable shrines and monuments as you summit the mountain before heading back down to the town of Kibune, right outside Kibune-guchi station.
+Depart at Kurama station and immediately be greeted by the glaring red face of a Japanese devil statue—plus his extremely long red nose you won’t be able to miss!
+This sculpture marks the beginning of ¥300 hike through Mt.
+Kurama, which passes more than 40 notable shrines and monuments on the way to the summit before winding down to Kibune, right outside Kibune-guchi station.

-While I was not entirely thrilled about doing this 4.8 mile, 1 hour and 15 minute long hike when my best friend originally suggested it, it ended up being one of our favorite memories as we traversed deep into the spiritually rich natural world of Mt.
-Kurama, free to explore every temple and shrine with leisure as there was practically no one else on this hike!
-If you do one activity centered around nature in Japan, the Kurama to Kibune hike in Kyoto should be it!
+While I was not thrilled about this 1.5 mile, 1 hour and 15 minute long hike when my friend proposed it, it ended up being one of my favorite memories as we traversed deep into the spiritually rich Mt.
+Kurama, free to explore every temple and shrine with leisure as there was practically no one else around!
+If you do one nature activity in Japan, the Kurama to Kibune hike in Kyoto should be it!

 Ginkaku-ji Temple